luigilatorre/Software-Salaries-Analysis/README.md

 # Data Analysis: Software Professional Salaries

 ## Overview
-This project analyzes a dataset of over 20,000 software professionals, focusing on various aspects such as salaries, job roles, company ratings, and locations.
-The analysis is performed using Python, with an emphasis on data manipulation, visualization, and API integration.
+This project analyzes a dataset of over 20,000 software professionals.
+It focuses on salaries, job roles, company ratings, and locations using Python for data manipulation, visualization, and API integration.

 ## Dataset
-The dataset, "Software Professionals Salary.csv", contains information about software professionals, including:
+The dataset, "Software Professionals Salary.csv", includes:
 - Company Rating
 - Company Name
 - Job Title